Verity-Freedom/Tor-Portable/README.md

 If you are running win 7 version, do not mix up the bitness.
 If you mixed up the bitness, open the reset-oldwin-patch file and download the version with a different bitness.
 Win 7x86 currently uses an outdated version of the Webtunnel protocol and may perform worse than others.

-If Discord does not work in your country, install Discord Drover.
-After installing Discord Drover, Tor should be running, and Discord will not work normally without it anymore until proper deinstallation of this mod.
+If Discord does not work in your country, install Discord fix.
+After installing Discord fix, Tor should be running, and Discord will not work normally without it anymore until proper deinstallation of this mod.

 ![0](https://github.com/user-attachments/assets/aa520f99-cc6a-45f3-84d5-6da15b587225)